He is NOT on the Tour Path.

 Unfortunately, the remaining adults were isolated in cement-bottom cages at LAAS for over 6 months without exercise or human contact.
 They were depressed, scared, and their muscles began to atrophy from lack of movement.
 They also developed skin issues from sitting in their own urine.
 Kabbalah began slipping away because of conditions at LAAS.
 Still involved and hoping to see a happy ending for these animals, Ms. Brooks contacted Wild Spirit and we began the process of helping with the rescue.
 Staff eventually went to California to plead with LAAS to release the wolfdogs to a vet for immediate medical care before we offered them their permanent home.
 Thankfully, they were finally taken to the fantastic organization, Veterinary Angels Medical Center, and began receiving life-saving treatments.

 Staff also went to the place where Nushmua’s puppies had been taken to offer them a home with us.
 It was a heartbreaking decision for the woman who was caring for them, since she had become extremely attached.
-She finally agreed it was best for two of them, Leia and Quinn, to come to Wild Spirit.
+She finally agreed it was best for two of them, Leia and Quinn, to come to Wild Spirit, and eventually, another female, Lyca, would come to join us as well.
 The long trip home went well and all the rescues arrived safely.
 It’s possible that the moment they arrived at the sanctuary was the first time the adults had felt soil beneath their feet, and understandably, it took them a while to fully grasp how transformed their lives were.
 They were nervous and confused but seemed relieved to be free from the shelter and their previous abuse.